erdiugurlu/grafanadashboard4openshift/README.md

 Afterwards, you can import the dashboard json file.

 If you are unable to see some information on the dashboard, please make sure that the Promotheus server runs and store the data.

+If you want to improve the dashboard, please feel free to update it.